Effects of dark dipole radiation on eccentric supermassive black hole binary inspirals: Introduction

 In this paper, we study the effects of dipole radiation sourced by dark scalar or vector charges on the orbital evolution of eccentric SMBHBs, its possible role in alleviating the final-parsec problem, and its observational signatures in the SGWB from SMBHB inspirals.
-Compared with circular binaries, dipole radiation accelerates the inspiral of highly eccentric binaries at lower orbital frequencies.
-Extending \cite{Cheng:2023qys}, we derive general expressions for the energy, linear momentum and angular momentum fluxes of massive scalar and vector dipole radiation from a localized periodic source in flat spacetime, and use them to obtain the radiation fluxes from an eccentric charged Keplerian binary.
+Compared with circular binaries, dipole radiation begins to accelerate the inspiral of eccentric binaries at lower orbital frequencies.
+We derive general expressions for the energy, linear momentum and angular momentum fluxes of massive scalar and vector dipole radiation from a localized periodic source in flat spacetime, and use them to obtain the Newtonian-order radiation fluxes from an eccentric charged binary in the Keplerian approximation.
 Incorporating these fluxes into the adiabatic evolution of orbital eccentricity and semimajor axis, we compute the characteristic strain spectrum for a representative population of SMBHBs under simplified assumptions.
 We then confront this model with PTA free-spectrum data through a Bayesian analysis.

 The remainder of this paper is organized as follows.
 In Sec.~\ref{sec.2}, we derive the dipole radiation fluxes of massive scalar and vector fields from an eccentric charged Keplerian binary.
-The secular orbital evolution driven by dipole radiation is examined in Sec.~\ref{sec.3}.
+The secular orbital evolution in the presence of dipole radiation is examined in Sec.~\ref{sec.3}.
 In Sec.~\ref{sec.4}, we construct the SGWB using a population model and perform a Bayesian analysis using current PTA data.
 We briefly summarize the results and present our conclusions in Sec.~\ref{sec:conclusion}.
 Throughout this paper, we adopt the flat spacetime metric $\eta_{ab} = \mathrm{diag}(1,-1,-1,-1)$ and natural units with $\hbar = c = G = 1$.